larsgeorge/jmxtoolkit/README.rst

     WARN: 16,583,539,212,288

 The message is URL-encoded (see "Encode" action described below) and uses Java's MessageFormat class to format the message.
 A place-holder can be used to put the current value into the message, for example "CapacityRemaining OK: Remaining:{0}".
 This also allows to specify different number format patterns, for example "{0,number,#}" resulting in::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit \
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit \
       -u "service:jmx:rmi:///jndi/rmi://master.foobar.com:10001/jmxrmi" \
       -o "hadoop:name=FSNamesystemState,service=NameNode" -q CapacityRemaining \
       -w "0|2:WARN%3A+%7B0%2Cnumber%2C%23%7D:16583540879360:<|1:FAILED%3A+%7B0%2Cnumber%2C%23%7D:8291770439680:<"